IrascibleBasil/pharis-mod-list/modlist.md

 - **Main File**
 	- [x] adamantium armor compatibility

 If you want to use the Siege at Firemoth official plugin use the one from **BCOM - Patches**.

+I wouldn't recommend Lefemm or Entertainers.
+Area Effect Arrows is replaced by **Area Effect Arrows Integrated**; Helm of Tohan and Master Index are replaced by **Bethesda Official Plugins Naturalized**.

 ### [Expansion Delay](https://www.nexusmods.com/morrowind/mods/47588)
 Fixes Bethesda's scuffed expansion integration, that assumed you had already completed the main quest as soon as you took a nap in Seyda Neen, by appropriately delaying the Dark Brotherhood attacks (for Tribunal) and limiting intrustive dialogue topics to a few NPCs (Bloodmoon).